Sharpe's Siege (TV programme)

-Sharpe's Siege is a British television drama, the tenth of a series that follows the career of Richard Sharpe, a British soldier during the Napoleonic Wars.
+Sharpe's Siege is a British television drama, the tenth episode of a series that follows the career of Richard Sharpe, a British soldier during the Napoleonic Wars.
 The adaptation is based on the 1987 novel of the same name by Bernard Cornwell.

 Plot summary

 In 1813, the war turns in favour of the British.
 Lord Wellington is poised to invade southern France after triumphing in Spain.
 The Comte de Maquerre, a French nobleman, offers to raise a rebellion in Bordeaux against Napoleon.
-Wellington's intelligence chief, Major General Ross, is unconvinced, as his spies have reported no discontent in the region, but agrees that a brigade can be sent as a probe if the comte can provide a secure base; he offers a family castle, though he admits that it is garrisoned.
+Wellington's intelligence chief, Major General Ross, is unconvinced, as his spies have reported no discontent in the region, but agrees that a regiment can be sent as a probe if the comte can provide a secure base; he offers his family castle, though he admits that it is held by his sister and garrisoned.

 Wellington is forced to put a young, inexperienced Colonel Horace Bampfylde (the son of a general Wellington needs to placate) in charge of the expedition, instead of Major Sharpe.
 Sharpe is reluctant to go, as he has just married Jane Gibbons and she has come down with a deadly fever.
-Without quinine, her prognosis is bleak, but he is a soldier and he has his orders.
+Without quinine, her prognosis is bleak, but Sharpe must follow his orders.

-Bampfylde botches the initial assault on the fortress and is driven back with heavy casualties.
-Disgusted, Sharpe and his men gain entry to the castle at night by a ruse, pretending to be a French patrol bringing in a seriously wounded soldier, and capture the place easily.
+At the castle, Bampfylde splits his forces in two, sending Sharpe away on an unneeded reconnaissance mission as he attacks with his force alone, botching the initial assault, he is driven back with heavy casualties.
+Disgusted, Sharpe and his men return to see this.
+They gain entry to the castle at night by a ruse, pretending to be a French patrol bringing in a seriously wounded soldier, and capture the fortress easily.
+Bampfylde enters the fort, irritated by the ease with which Sharpe won it, sending Sharpe on yet another needless reconnaissance in order to reassert his authority.
 The comte is reunited with his sister and gravely ill mother.
-Bampfylde sends Sharpe on a useless reconnaissance in order to grab the credit for himself.

-While Sharpe is away, the comte brings the "mayor of a nearby town" to Bampfylde who confirms that Bordeaux is ripe for rebellion; however, the comte is in league with Napoleon, and the mayor is in fact Napoleon's agent, and Sharpe's bitter enemy, Major Ducos.
-Ducos also tells Bampfylde that Sharpe was ambushed and killed by a French column.
-Convinced that his mission is a success and seeing no further reason to stay, Bampfylde is convinced by the comte to demolish the front gates, blow up the captured ammunition, abandon the wounded, and return to Wellington immediately with the good news.
+While Sharpe is away, the comte brings Major Ducos masquerading as the local mayor, to Bampfylde, telling him that Bordeaux is ripe for rebellion.
+Bampfylde is easily fooled by the comte who is working for Napoleon.
+Ducos tells Bampfylde that Sharpe was ambushed and killed by a French column, but he convinces Bampfylde that his mission has been a success; with the capture of the fort, defeat of the French and the rousing of Bordeaux.
+Ducos tells Bampfylde to demolish the front gates, blow up the captured ammunition magazine, abandon the wounded, and return to Wellington immediately with the good news, which he complies with.